cuttage/Phonebook-Full-Stack/README.md

   the above secret.
 ```

-4. Create a schema.gql file with the following content:
+4. Create a schema.gql file with the following content.
+This will be used by the Fauna GraphQL API exposed at port 8084 and not by the Fauna Http API exposed at port 8443.
+Please note that data are not in sync between the two (in the project I will work with the Http API):

 ```
 type Phonebook {